 - Gather the feedback just before the midterm break, and after students have received some grades or feedback on their learning.
 Tell your students you’ll respond after the break.

 - Take your time over the break to read the responses and decide how you’ll respond.

-- If you’re anxious about the responses – sometimes students’ comments can be hurtful – do yourself and trusted colleague a favour: debrief your surveys together.
-You’re also welcome to meet with Janine or Peter in the CTL to go over your midpoint feedback with one of our educational consultants.
+- If you’re anxious about the responses – sometimes students’ comments can be hurtful – meet with a trusted colleague and debrief your surveys together.
+You’re also welcome to meet with a CTL staff member to go over your midpoint feedback with one of our educational consultants.

 - When you see your students after the break,

 - tell them about one teaching practice you’ll continue to use in the course

 - tell them about one teaching practice you’ll start doing or a teaching practice you’ll modify to based on their feedback

 - if your students identified something that is not helpful for their learning, and you can stop doing it, then let them know you won’t do it anymore

 - if your students ask you stop doing something but it’s beyond your control or does not make sense to stop (“no more 8 am classes!”) or it’s a necessary part of your course (“no more homework!”), then let them know you heard them and provide some transparency or rationale about why this cannot be changed

 - ask one probing question to acquire additional information, clarity, or understanding